Jerry Chiemeke

 Jerry Chiemeke (born 1 May 1991) is a Nigerian writer, lawyer, journalist, and film critic.
 Chiemeke won the 2017 Ken Saro-Wiwa Prize for Criticism.

 Early life and education

-Born on 1 May 1991 in Warri, Delta State, Jerry Chiemeke was born to Stephen Chiemeke Snr., a Nigerian civil servant at the Federal Ministry of Environment and the late Veronica Chiemeke who worked as a teacher.
-As a child, Chiemeke grew up reading the works of Chinua Achebe, H. Ridder-Haggard, Charles Dickens, Cyprian Ekwensi, James Hardley Chase and Christopher Okigbo.
-Through his elder brother who rents VHS cassette tapes in a video rental at Ugborikoko, Chiemeke grew up watching Jean-Claude van Damme, Jackie Chan, Cynthia Rothrock and Sean Connery.
+Jerry Chiemeke was born on 1 May 1991 in Warri, Delta State, Nigeria, to Stephen Chiemeke, a civil servant with the Federal Ministry of Environment, and the late Veronica Chiemeke, who worked as a teacher.

+He developed an early interest in literature, reading the works of writers such as Chinua Achebe, Cyprian Ekwensi, Charles Dickens, H. Rider Haggard and James Hadley Chase.
+He was also exposed to film at a young age and grew up watching films featuring actors including Jean-Claude Van Damme, Jackie Chan, Cynthia Rothrock and Sean Connery.

-Chiemeke attended Lumen Christi International High School, Uromi, Edo State from 2001 to 2007 for his secondary school education.
-He proceeded to University of Benin (UNIBEN) in late 2007 where he was admitted to study law.
-He graduated in 2012 with Second Class (Upper Division) and was called to the Nigerian Bar the following after graduating from Nigerian Law School the following year.
+Chiemeke attended Lumen Christi International High School, Uromi, Edo State, completing his secondary education in 2007.
+He subsequently studied law at the University of Benin, graduating in 2012 with a Second Class Upper Division degree.
+He was called to the Nigerian Bar in 2013 after completing his training at the Nigerian Law School.